The Murph Workout: What It Is and How to Do It

 Before You Begin

-I’ve been a personal trainer for over a decade, run multiple marathons (and dozens of half-marathons), and birthed three humans, and I still was incredibly nervous to set a goal of completing a “Murph” this year.
+If you’ve ever felt uninspired to do the Murph, watch Lone Survivor and you’ll be inspired to do one – that’s what did it for me.
+I’ve been a personal trainer for over a decade, run multiple marathons (and dozens of half-marathons) and birthed 3 humans, and I was still nervous to commit to this workout.

 woman at bottom of push up during murph workout challenge